AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 - All sessions for these persons.
 - All event data for these persons.

-As the most broadly defined container, reports generated at the Person container level return events and sessions for all persons that qualify for the filter.
+As the most broadly defined container, reports generated at the Person container level return events and sessions for all persons that qualify for the segment.
 The Person container is the most susceptible to change based on defined date ranges.
 Person containers can include values based on a person's overall history:

 - Days before the first purchase.